vigneshbhuvan-nus/tp/docs/UserGuide.md

     Figure 4.
 New deck called Japanese Animals

     Your screen should now look like Figure 4.
-    The previous command that you wrote created a new Deck in GreenTea called `Japanese Animals`.
+    The previous command that you entered created a new Deck in GreenTea called `Japanese Animals`.
     Notice that the Deck List has been updated to include a new Deck called `Japanese Animals` with an index `1`.

     - `select 1`